szczyglis-dev/py-gpt/README.md

 The application is free, open-source, and runs on PCs with `Windows 10`, `Windows 11`, and `Linux`.
 The full Python source code is available on `GitHub`.

-**PYGPT uses the user's API key  -  to utilize the application, you must possess a registered OpenAI account and your own API key.**
+**PYGPT uses the user's API key  -  to use the application, you must have a registered OpenAI account and your own API key.**

-You can also utilize the included Langchain support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
+You can also use buil-it Langchain support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
 Additional API keys may be required.